-INVEST NOW OR PAY LATER!
-At this time, it will be clear that some students are experiencing difficulties adjusting to new classes(content and standards), new schools, new teachers, new classmates, etc. It is particularly poignant to see a student who is trying hard, but is disorganized and can't keep up.
+It is only a matter of weeks (sometimes days) after students enter a new school or begin a new year that it is clear to most teachers which students are experiencing difficulties adjusting (e.g., to new content and standards, new schools, new teachers, new classmates, etc.).
+It is particularly poignant to see a student who is trying hard, but is disorganized and can't keep up.
 If these difficulties are not addressed, student motivation for school dwindles, and behavior problems increase.
-Misbehavior often arises in reaction to learning difficulties.
-What appears as a school problem may be the result of problems at home.

-This is the time to be proactive.
-This is the time for staff development to focus on the type of strategies we have compiled here.
+This is the time to be proactive and to address any problems in the earliest stages.
+This is the time for staff development to focus on the type of strategies stressed in this guidance.
 This is the time for student support staff to work with teachers in their classrooms to intervene before problems become severe and pervasive and require referrals for out-of-class interventions.